 Affects on Candy Fundraisers

-The impact has definitely been felt with direct sale products like candy bars and lollipops.
+The impact has definitely been felt with direct sale products like lollipops and even the popcorn fundraiser.
 These programs have historically enjoyed success because students found it easier to sell to their peers, who readily had money to pay for the items.

 Many students can no longer sell these items during school hours because of the school health policies.
 Has that had an effect on candy fundraising?
 Perhaps some, but students have made the necessary adjustments.
 People can still sell them, as long as it's before or after school.
-Attempts have been made to remove fundraisers like candy bars completely from the community yet this attempt has been met with opposition.
+Attempts have been made to remove the candy bar fundraiser completely from the community yet this attempt has been met with opposition.

 What about Brochure Fundraising?